cbos/opentelemetry-auto-joomla/README.md

 php_value auto_prepend_file /var/www/vendor/autoload.php
 ```

-This will install the composer autoloader before running Wordpress.
+This will install the composer autoloader before running Joomla.
 As part of composer autoloading,
 scripts are executed for installed modules, importantly:
 * OpenTelemetry SDK Autoloader
 * this library's `_register.php` file